carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 ### Software requirements for nf-core pipelines

-nf-core pipeline software dependencies are managed using either Docker, Singularity or Conda.
+nf-core pipeline software dependencies are specified using either Docker, Singularity or Conda.
 It is Nextflow that handles the downloading of containers and creation of conda environments.
 In theory it is possible to run the pipelines with software installed by other methods (e.g. environment modules, or manual installation), but this is not recommended.

 ### Fetching pipeline code

 Unless you are actively developing pipeline code, you should use Nextflow's [built-in functionality](https://www.nextflow.io/docs/latest/sharing.html) to fetch nf-core pipelines.
-You can  use the command;
+You can use the following command to pull the latest version of a remote workflow from the nf-core github site.;

 ~~~
-$ nextflow pull nf-core/PIPELINE
+$ nextflow pull nf-core/<PIPELINE>
 ~~~
 {: .language-bash}

-to pull the latest version of a remote workflow from the nf-core github site.

 Nextflow will also automatically fetch the pipeline code when you run